lorenzobenvenuti/loco/README.md

 # Usage

-In its simpler form you can use `loco` like this:
+In its simplest form you can use `loco` like this:

 ```bash
 $ some-command | loco collect /path/to/log/file